aedawes/SwiftRecipeApp/README.md

 # RecipeApp
 ### Anaïs dawes

-This is my recipe app.
-In this app you are able to keep track of all of your recipes.
+This is my recipe app built using Swift.
+It is the second project I have done using this programming language and overall I am fairly happy with what I have produced.
+This app queries a internal database using all four CRUD operations.
+Ideally, this database would be a real database running on a server but as for the scope of this project, that was not included.
+In this app, a user can create recipies, delete recipes, update a recipe, and display them.
+It uses the split screen view to navigate and the UI is responsive to both smaller iPhone devices as well as larger iPad devices.

 ## What went well
 - I successfully used SwiftData to keep persistant data on the app
-- I Learned how to do Markdown
+- I Learned how to do Markdown in Swift
 - I created a beautiful UI
 - I got really great practice on clean coding practices
 - I learned a lot about Swift/Apple form View options (like Picker)